sungjoon0710/climateML_project2_group6/Project-StarterCodes/Project2-Parameterization/README.md

-# Topic: Improving the parameterization vertical mixing in the ocean surface boundary layer using a bidirectional long short-term memory neural networl
+# Topic: Improving the parameterization vertical mixing in the ocean surface boundary layer using a bidirectional long short-term memory neural networks

 ## Project 2, Team #6